nsf-lrose/ams2023/README.md

 ### Requirements

 All tutorials during the AMS workshop will run on a JupyterHub server provided by Unidata.
 All that is required is a laptop or tablet running a modern web browser (e.g., Chrome, Firefox) that can connect to the internet.
+Running the notebooks on a local machine will require Jupyter notebook.
+The notebooks are tested to run with the Topaz release of LROSE.

 ### Tutorials: